AnonymousPlanet/thgtoa/guide.md

 In the end, it's probably just more convenient, cheaper and less risky to just get a pre-paid SIM card from one of the places who still sell them for cash without requiring ID registration.
 So here is a list of places where you can still get them at the moment: <https://prepaid-data-sim-card.fandom.com/wiki/Registration_Policies_Per_Country>

 You should be able to find a place that is "not too far" and just go there physically to buy some pre-paid cards and top-up vouchers with cash.
-Do verify that no law was passed before going that would make registration mendatory (in case the above wiki was not updated).
+Do verify that no law was passed before going that would make registration mandatory (in case the above wiki was not updated).
 Don't forget to not have your smartphone with you or if really have to powered off before going at the point of sale.
 Try to avoid CCTV and cameras and don't forget to buy a Top Up voucher with the SIM card (if it's not a package) as most pre-paid cards will require a top-up before use.

 Double-check that the mobile operators selling the pre-paid SIM cards will accept the SIM activation and top-up without any ID registration of any kind before going there.
 Ideally they should accept SIM activation and top-up from the country you reside in.